l0r5/autotrader/readme.md

         .
         ├── ...
+        ├── api
-        ├── src
+        │   ├── src
         │       ├── main
         │           ├── resources
         │               ├── secrets
         │                   ├── private-key-api.txt       # Create
         │                   └── public-key-api.txt        # Create
         └── ...
    :heavy_exclamation_mark: Please be careful, the names need to match the description.
-If it does not, the App will not be able to read the secrets.
+If they do not, the App will not be able to read the secrets.

 4. Maven build: